avnet-iotconnect/iotc-python-examples/STM32MP135F-DK2_Demo/README.md

 <img src=".//media/image21.png"/>

-* Navigate to the directory where you have the unzipped "OpenSTLinux_IoTConnect_Compatible" folder, and then navigate through the folder to get to this directory: {Your preliminary directory}\OpenSTLinux_IoTConnect_Compatible\images\stm32mp1\flashlayout_st-image-weston\optee
+* Navigate to the directory where you have the extracted the image archive, and then navigate through the folder to get to this directory: {Your preliminary directory}\images\stm32mp1\flashlayout_st-image-weston\optee
    * Select the FlashLayout_sdcard_stm32mp135f-dk-optee.tsv file and then click "Open."

 <img src=".//media/image22.png"/>